 Even if you're innocent you can still get convicted.
 And even if you did something wrong, you are still entitled to a fair trial.
 Sometimes that doesn't happen.
-Fortunately there still may be another option; that option is an appeal to a higher court, or in some cases a writ of habeas corpus.
+Fortunately, there still may be another option; that option is an appeal to a higher court, or in some cases a writ of habeas corpus.

 Post-conviction cases are complex and require specialized knowledge

-If you have been looking for an appellate lawyer you probably found out that few lawyers handle post-conviction cases, It is a specialized and complex area of law, and one that most lawyers have no desire to learn.
+If you have been looking for an appellate lawyer, you probably found out that few lawyers handle post-conviction cases.
+It is a specialized and complex area of law and one that most lawyers have no desire to learn.
 The preparation of an appeal requires a lot of time doing research and writing, and many lawyers will tell you they gave that up after they graduated from law school.

 The right lawyer can mean the difference between going home or staying in prison

-When I started practicing 35 years ago, there were only a handful of lawyers who handled appeals and writs of habeas corpus.
-Most lawyers were more than happy to refer clients to you after they had been convicted.
+When I started practicing over 35 years ago, there were only a handful of lawyers who handled appeals and writs of habeas corpus.
+Most lawyers were more than happy to refer their clients to other attorneys after they had been convicted.
 However, as the legal market has become more crowded, there are now more lawyers who are willing to take on these cases.
 Some see it as easy - you don't have to go to court, and can do most of the work in your office.
 Just because you know how to operate a computer doesn't make you qualified to handle an appeal though.

 The odds are against you - make sure you take your best shot

-The one thing you must understand is that the odds are stacked aainst you once you are convicted.
-The system is designed to preseve convictions, and ensure that only the most serious errors result in a reversal.
+The one thing you must understand is that the odds are stacked against you once you are convicted.
+The system is designed to preserve convictions, and ensure that only the most serious errors result in a reversal.
 While the statistics change from year to year - and even between courts - relief is granted in only 8-15% of the cases appealed.
 The statistics are even lower for writs of habeas corpus - somewhere between 1-3%.
 That means the vast majority of defendants lose on appeal.

 Not only are the odds stacked against you, the system is also designed to give you only one shot at getting relief.
-That means you want to make that one shot count, by getting the most qualified and experienced lawyer.
+That means you want to make that one shot count by getting the most qualified and experienced lawyer.

 No lawyer can guarantee you will win your case; if they do, you need to find another lawyer.
 However, the right lawyer can maximize your chances of winning.